andywu0913/minesweeper-neural-network-ai/README.md

 ## Current Progress

 Right now we have trained our model by playing 40,000 times of the game.
+The size of the game board is 24x32 with 99 bombs.
 Our traing is still ongoing and we will keep updating the latest model to the folder.

 <img src="https://github.com/andywu0913/minesweeper-neural-network-ai/blob/master/nn_trained_model/generation_40000/stat.png" width="600px">